austencloud/tka-desktop/action_plan.md

 ## 📋 **Phase Overview**

-Based on the comprehensive architecture audit, your V2 implementation is **85% complete** with excellent foundations.
+Based on the comprehensive architecture audit, your Modern implementation is **85% complete** with excellent foundations.
 The remaining 15% consists of:

 1. **Phase 1**: Immediate Technical Debt Elimination (1 week)
 2. **Phase 2**: Advanced Architecture Patterns (2 weeks)